-The class draws from the living model.
-Individual criticism is given with special regard to the illustrator's requirements, and completed illustrations are made to subjects assigned to the class.
+The classes draw from the living model.
+Individual criticism is given with special regard to the illustrator's requirements, and completed illustrations are made to subjects assigned to the classes.
 Upon the announcement of each of these subjects a general class talk follows, and upon the completion of the work there is both individual and general criticism.
 In addition to the regular class work Lectures are given during the year by practical specialists upon the various processes of reproduction for the purpose of printing, and students are instructed to work with the particular process in view which is to be employed to print their illustration.
 Students in Illustration are permitted to compete for the Cresson Travelling Scholarships, and from those who do compete a certain amount of work in the Life Classes is required.
 The successful result of the general art training given in the Academy Schools, and the special training they give in illustration, are shown by the large number of Academy students who have achieved distinguished success in the field of illustration.
-The fee for the Illustration Class The fee for the Class in Illustration is \$50 per term.
+The fee for the Classes in Illustration is \$50 per term.
+Students are admitted upon the exhibition of satisfactory work to the Faculty.
 Illustrators will be required to present each month work done in the Illustration Class and to participate in such Concours and examinations as may be announced during the season.
 Under the direction of their Instructor, they are also required to do life-class work in drawing and are entitled to attend the Life Classes and the Still-Life Classes without extra charge.
 They are likewise entitled to attend the Lectures on Composition, Perspective, and Anatomy.
-[23]

-SUMMARY OF FEES

-PE R TER N

-Antique Course . • \$30

-Life and Head Paintin g C ourse 50

-Illustration Course $5^{\circ}$

-Modelling Course . • • • • • • $5^{\circ}$

-NOTE-All new students must pay in addition to the above fees a matriculation fee of five dollars.
+[20]

-GENERAL RULES OF THE SCHOOL

-No student under sixteen years of age is eligible for admission.
+N CLASS IN COMPETITION FOR AWARDED MAY, 1909 THE ILLUSTRATION IG SCHOLARSHIPS, A TRAVELLING FROM EXHIBITION OF STUDIES CRESSON TRAV Antique Cour Life and Hea Illustration ( Modelling Co Painting from Drawing from Still-life Paint Composition GENERAL RULES OF THE SCHOOL No student under sixteen years of age is eligible for admission.
 Regular attendance by students of any course is not compulsory, but no reduction from these rates will be made on account of absence.

-All new students upon entering the Academy will be required, in addition to the fees stated herein, to pay a Matriculation Fee of five dollars.
+All new students upon entering the Academy will be required, in addition to the fees stated herein, to pay a Matriculation Fee of five dollars. lowest prices.

-A payment of one dollar is required for the use of lockers.
-Materials for study must be provided by the students.

-All articles required in the classes are for sale in the schools at lowest prices.

-A detailed schedule of classes will be found on page 42.